Hussain Aga Khan: Career

-Hussain has been based in France and working with the Aga Khan Trust for Culture.
-Following completion of a master's degree in international affairs from Columbia’s School of International and Public Affairs in 2004, Hussain started working for the Aga Khan Foundation.
+Prince Hussain is based in Geneva and working with the Aga Khan Trust for Culture.
+Following completion of a master's degree in international affairs from Columbia’s School of International and Public Affairs in 2004, Hussain started working for the Aga Khan Foundation under the auspices of the Prince Sadruddin Aga Khan Fund for the Environment (PSAKFE).
 Hussain is chair of the board of the Aga Khan Agency for Habitat, where he focuses mainly on disaster risk reduction and emergency management in Central Asia, Pakistan and India.
-He is on the board of the Aga Khan Trust for Culture (AKTC), and sits on the AKDN Committee, the oversight body of the Aga Khan Development Network.
+He is on the board of the Aga Khan Trust for Culture (AKTC), and sits on the ECC, the Environment and Climate Committee, established and chaired by his brother, the Aga Khan.

-Prince Hussain is a board member of Mission Blue, a member of the Jane Goodall Legacy Foundation’s Council for Hope, of the National Geographic Hubbard Council and of The Wild Dolphin Project’s scientific advisory board.
+Hussain is an Ocean Elder, a board member of Mission Blue, a member of the Jane Goodall Legacy Foundation’s Council for Hope, of the National Geographic Hubbard Council and of The Wild Dolphin Project’s scientific advisory board.

-Focused On Nature, the small conservation fund that Hussain established with Nazir Sunderji in 2014, has mainly supported the conservation of sharks, cetaceans, rainforests, African elephants and rhinoceroses.
+Focused On Nature, the small conservation organisation that Hussain established with Nazir Sunderji in 2014, has mainly supported the conservation of sharks, cetaceans, rainforests, African elephants and rhinoceroses.